Gumboot dance

-The gumboot dance (or Isicathulo) is a South African dance that is performed by dancers wearing wellington boots.
+The gumboot dance (or Isicathulo) is a South African dance that is performed by dancers wearing Wellington boots.
 In South Africa these are more commonly called gumboots.

 The boots may be embellished with bells, so that they ring as the dancers stamp on the ground.
 This sound would be a code or a different calling to say something to another person a short distance away.
 This was used to communicate in the mines as there was strictly no talking otherwise there would be severe, drastic punishments at the discretion of their superior.
 The mines were very noisy workplaces, with pneumatic drills at work most of the time; in those days (until the mid 1970s) ear-defenders did not exist in South African mines.

-Origin
+History

 Rooted back in the dark gold mine tunnels of South Africa, gumboot dancing has come full circle.
 Initially a codified tap used by black miners deprived of conversation, gumboot dancing today is one of the most expressive South African dance genres.